 Where can you do this might you ask?

-By getting involved in the Thai communities outside of Thailand.
+By getting involved in the

 As it turns out, in some large urban areas, there are established communities of Thais.
 An easy way to find them is to do a search on Facebook.
 Type the word “Thai community” and then type the name of the city where you live.